apache/metron-bro-plugin-kafka/docker/README.md

 ./scripts/docker_execute_shell.sh
 ```

-> NOTE: If the scripts are run repeatedly, and there is no change in bro or the librdkafka, the line `./run_end_to_end.sh` can be replaced by `./run_end_to_end.sh --skip-docker-build`, which uses the `--skip-docker-build` flag to not rebuild the containers, saving the significant time of rebuilding bro and librdkafka.
+> NOTE: If the scripts are run repeatedly, and there is no change in zeek or the librdkafka, the line `./run_end_to_end.sh` can be replaced by `./run_end_to_end.sh --skip-docker-build`, which uses the `--skip-docker-build` flag to not rebuild the containers, saving the significant time of rebuilding zeek and librdkafka.

 > NOTE: After you are done, you must call the `finish_end_to_end.sh` script to cleanup.